Please read ALL the information below for details

 Whether you are a seasoned and published writer or someone new to the game, put your passion toward extending Depth Psychology into the world through your writing.
 The various topics/sections of the eZine to which you can submit include the following:

-Archetype, Myth, or Symbol: This would ideally be an essay that explores one particular archetype or symbol.
+Archetype, Myth, or Symbol: This would ideally be an essay that explores one particular archetype, symbol, myth, or motif, or a combination of several.
 For example, you may choose to write on the archetype of the Mother, War, Vampire, etc. or you may choose to expound on a dream symbol or something in nature that is significant to you.
+You may also write an overarching piece that talks about how to analyze or utilize these to further understanding or context.

 Ecopsychology and Nature: This work could describe your own experience in nature or a particular aspect of nature that relates to the human psyche, personal or collective.
 It could feature a current or past environmental or ecological issue.